'The UN's eyes': French Navy enforces North Korea sanctions

 If a violation is found, a case could move forward against the ships and their owners.

-The team arrived in Japan from their base in French Polynesia in mid-October.
+The team arrived in Japan from its base in French Polynesia in mid-October.

 French forces have participated in the surveillance missions regularly since 2018, alongside eight other countries and under the supervision of the Enforcement Coordination Cell responsible for implementing UN resolutions.